Last updated on March 9th, 2022

 After snapping a few photos or enjoying the views over a drink in the tower’s cafe, you can either head straight down back to the Baixa or take a detour via the Convento do Carmo.
 This 15th-century Gothic monastery was partially destroyed by the great earthquake but wasn’t toppled down by the authorities.
 These days, it houses an archeology museum and makes for an eerie walk through its nave which is exposed to the elements.

-Back down in Baixa, head to Rossio (a.k.a Praca Dom Pedro IV) – a large square which houses a large central fountain.
+Back down in Baixa, head to Rossio (a.k.a Praca Dom Pedro IV) – a large square that houses a large central fountain.
 At its northern end is the National Theatre – yet another impressive building, but Rossio is also a good spot for grabbing lunch or a drink in one of the cafes lining the square.
 They’re a bit pricey and slightly on the touristy end but, hey…it’s all about location.
 If you’re craving seafood, walk a further five minutes to Rua das Portas de Santo Antão.

 Since it’s already the afternoon and since you’re on vacation, meander along the narrow alleys east of the Rossio and make your way amid the selection of port-wine bars to A Ginghina for a taste of Portugal’s famous cherry liqueur.
 This tiny tile-decorated bar is a Lisbon landmark and is the equivalent of an espresso bar in Rome in the sense that locals make a quick pit stop, down a glass of port wine or cherry liqueur and continue about their day.
 Hopefully feeling a pleasant “buzz”, also check out the facade of Igreja de Sao Domingos, which likely seems even more impressive with the sugary alcohol now in your bloodstream

 Naturally, the next stop should be Praca da Figueira but this former grand square has lost much of its appeal over the years.
 Instead, head to Praca dos Restauradores just beyond the Rossio.
-This square is surrounded by several historical structures and is essentially the bottom end of Avenida da Liberdade – a wide tree-lined boulevard showcasing high-end shops, statues, cafes, and the facades of tiled-covered buildings.
+This square is surrounded by several historical structures and is essentially the bottom end of Avenida da Liberdade – a wide tree-lined boulevard showcasing high-end shops, statues, cafes, and the facades of tile-covered buildings.

 We’ll end the sightseeing portion of this busy first day in two charming lookouts located on opposite hills above the Baixa.
-We actually paid a visit to both on this day but if you want to take things slow, head to Jardim do Torel and leave the second choice for tomorrow’s breakfast location!
+We paid a visit to both on this day but if you want to take things slow, head to Jardim do Torel and leave the second choice for tomorrow’s breakfast location!

 The Jardim do Torel is a small park that commands fine views of Lisbon’s Lower Town and the Rio Tejo.
 It’s a popular spot with the locals and you’ll love chilling here for a while over a cup of tea during the winter months or a fresh pint of Sagres on a warm afternoon.
-The best part of visiting this spot is that you have yet another excuse for using one of Lisbon’s iconic lift, this time Elevador de Lavra (€3.50 return) which dates all the way back to 1882!
+The best part of visiting this spot is that you have yet another excuse for using one of Lisbon’s iconic lifts, this time Elevador de Lavra (€3.50 return) which dates back to 1882!

 On the hill opposite the Jardim do Torel, the Miradouro de Sao Pedro de Alcantara is a worthwhile spot.
 Located in the Bairro Alto (Upper Town), take the Elevador da Gloria to get up here from the Baixa.
 An engineering marvel, this 1885 lift is one of the more popular rides in the city as it negotiates a very steep hill.
 From the lookout, enjoy panoramic views of the Lower Town but also the castle – which we’ll visit tomorrow.
 If there’s time, you can also check out the nearby Praca do Principe Real – a lovely square where locals come to catch some shade during the day, and the Jardim Botanico if you fancy botanical gardens.